Public API#

 )

-Then we are all set for running the analysis:
+Then we are all set for running the transform:

 from pandas import Timedelta